This month in Servo: Android nightlies, right-to-left, WebGPU, and more!

 Performance and reliability

-Servo now sends font data over shared memory (@mrobinson, #33530), saving a huge amount of time over sending font data over IPC channels.
+Servo now sends font data over shared memory (@mrobinson, @mukilan, #33530), saving a huge amount of time over sending font data over IPC channels.

 We now debounce resize events for faster window resizing (@simonwuelker, #33297), limit document title updates (@simonwuelker, #33287), and use DirectWrite kerning info for faster text shaping on Windows (@crbrz, #33123).

-Servo has a new kind of experimental profiling support that can send profiling data to Perfetto (on all platforms) and HiTrace (on OpenHarmony) via tracing (@delan, @atbrakhi, #33188, #33301, #33324), and we’ve instrumented Servo with this in several places (@atbrakhi, @delan, #33189, #33417, #33436).
+Servo has a new kind of experimental profiling support that can send profiling data to Perfetto (on all platforms) and HiTrace (on OpenHarmony) via tracing (@atbrakhi, @delan, #33188, #33301, #33324), and we’ve instrumented Servo with this in several places (@atbrakhi, @delan, #33189, #33417, #33436).
 This is in addition to Servo’s existing HTML-trace-based profiling support.

 We’ve also added a new profiling Cargo profile that builds Servo with the recommended settings for profiling (@delan, #33432).
 For more details on building Servo for profiling, benchmarking, and other perf-related use cases, check out our updated Building Servo chapter (@delan, book#22).